This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Contributed by me…I’m lucky enough to live in San Diego!

 Cardiff-by-the-Sea is a quintessential, laid-back California beach town, with just the right amount of chic.
 Located about 20 minutes north of San Diego proper, Cardiff is an absolute must-see California hidden gem, especially for coastal road-trippers.
+Cardiff is the perfect addition to a 3 day San Diego itinerary if you’re in town for a long weekend.

 You definitely won’t go hungry in Cardiff!
 Eat breakfast among surfers at Pipe’s Cafe, where you can grab a breakfast burrito and a coffee for under $8.
 Just bring cash, because they don’t accept cards!